Even though summer is pretty much behind us, many homeowners and businesses are replacing air conditioners before the next cooling season. Why?

 - Because their old units use the R22 refrigerant that’s being phased out by the EPA.

-- Because they want to take advantage of significant TAX BREAKS only available for 2018.
+- Because they want to take advantage of significant TAX BREAKS only available this year.

 If you’re planning for an AC replacement, this is a great time to educate yourself about the new HVAC technology that can save you money and provide better comfort conditions.